balancer/balancer-v2-monorepo/pkg/deployments/tasks/20220425-unbutton-aave-linear-pool/readme.md

 # 2022-04-25 - Unbutton Aave Linear Pool

-Deployment of the `UnbuttonAaveLinearPoolFactory`, for Aave Linear Pools where both the main and wrapped tokens use the UnbuttonWrapper.
+Deployment of the `UnbuttonAaveLinearPoolFactory`, for Aave Linear Pools where both the main and wrapped tokens are UnbuttonTokens employing the IButtonWrapper interface to abstract rebasing functionality.

 ## Useful Files